-The Clinical Assessment Program will continue to be offered in the Spring (June) and Fall (October/November) of each academic year.
+The Clinical Assessment Program is now only offered in October of each academic year.

-The online application for the Spring session is now closed.
-Please visit the Timeline page for more information about the Fall session.
+Please visit the Timeline page for more information about the upcoming session.

-A combination of Medical Council of Canada Evaluating Exam (MCCEE) and National Assessment Collaboration (NAC) exam scores will be used to select candidates for a CAP position.
+A combination of Medical Council of Canada Qualifying Examination Part 1 (MCCQE1) and a file review will be used to select candidates for a CAP position.

-Over the course of the one-day assessment (known as the Structured Clinical Examination), we will be exploring candidate’s clinical skills, communication skills and clinical reasoning through a series of six case-based oral stations.
-Having strong communication skills and clinical experience will position you to perform well in this exam.
-We wish to identify candidates who demonstrate good potential for success in residency training and suitability for working in communities across B.C.
+Over the course of the one-day assessment (Multiple Mini Interview), we wish to identify candidates who demonstrate good potential for success in residency training and suitability for working in communities across B.C.

 Application Materials and Fee